-To investigate the effects of SNR shocks on interstellar molecular gas and test the models for the shock origin of \oh emission, we carried out molecular-line observations in radio and infrared bands.
+To investigate the effects of SNR shocks on interstellar molecular gas and to test the models for the generation of \oh emission via shocks, we carried out molecular-line observations in both radio and infrared bands.
 We used observations of molecular hydrogen to trace recently shocked gas identified by the presence of the masers.
-Molecular lines at millimetre wavelengths are used to probe the structure, dynamics and composition of the molecular gas in which masers are created.
-OH line observations at centimetre wavelengths are used to derive OH column densities and test the model of \oh maser production.
-We summarize the observations in Section~\ref{sec-candy2}, present the results in Section~\ref{sec-candy3}, discussed the results in Section~\ref{sec-candy4}, and provide our conclusions in Section~\ref{sec-candy5}.
+Molecular lines at millimetre wavelengths were used to probe the structure, dynamics and composition of the molecular gas in which masers are created.
+OH line observations at centimetre wavelengths (1665 and 1667~MHz) were used to derive OH column densities and to test the model for \oh maser production.
+We also searched for excited-state OH maser emission at 4.7 GHz and 6.0 GHz, CH$_3$OH maser emission at 6 GHz, and \htco\ absorption at 4.8~GHz.
+We summarize the observations in Section~\ref{sec-candy2} and present the results in Section~\ref{sec-candy3}.
+The results are discussed in Section~\ref{sec-candy4}, and our conclusions are given in Section~\ref{sec-candy5}.